Caroline Edsall Littleton is a former Supreme Court clerk who practices in the fields of international commercial and investment arbitration.

 In addition, Caroline has authored dispositive motions and appellate briefs for submission in U.S. courts.

-Prior to joining Jones Day, Caroline served as a law clerk to U.S. Supreme Court Chief Justice John G. Roberts Jr., D.C.
+Prior to joining Jones Day, Caroline served as a law clerk to United States Supreme Court Chief Justice John G. Roberts Jr., D.C.
 Circuit Judge Brett M. Kavanaugh, and Eastern District of Pennsylvania Judge Anita B. Brody.
 She also completed an internship at the ICC International Court of Arbitration in Paris.

 - University of Paris I Panthéon-Sorbonne (LL.M. in French and European Law 2014; mention très bien); Yale University (J.D.
 2010; Notes Editor, Yale Law Journal; Articles Editor, Yale Journal of International Law; B.A. in History summa cum laude 2006, with distinction in major; Phi Beta Kappa)